 ♥ Proper Attire for Men as Well

-While Paris gets all the attention internationally, it seems like British women’s claim to fame is their spectacular hat toppers.
+While Paris gets all the attention internationally, British women’s claim to fame seems to be their spectacular hat toppers.

 So, what exactly is a fascinator?
 A fascinator hat is a small ornamental headpiece that fits on the head using an Alice-band-type base or headband or even a tiny comb.
-It is always lightweight and usually features feathers, beads or flowers.
-The use of the term fascinator began in the 1990s when such headpieces became famous for wearing at weddings without ruining your hairstyle or give you a helmet head.
+It is always lightweight and usually features feathers, beads, or flowers.
+The term fascinator began in the 1990s when such headpieces became famous for wearing at weddings without ruining your hairstyle or giving you a helmet head.

 Great Fascinator Moments: